tayyabsaleem7756/ignicube/README.md

 ## Test Scenarios and Steps Definition

-Test scenarios step which is writing in Gherkin syntax.
+Test scenarios are the steps which are written in Gherkin syntax.
 Let’s start by writing a simple test Create a new file cypress/e2e/openGoogle.feature and add the following content below

 ```gherkin